GeoBigData/gbdx-training/task_to_platform.md

 ## this tutorial..
 - demonstrates how to put a very simple task on the platform
-- presumes user has a gbdx account, has installed gbdxtools including config file, has installed docker, registered for a Docker Hub account, and is familiar with python
+- presumes user has a gbdx account, has installed gbdxtools including config file, has installed docker, registered for a Docker Hub account, and is familiar with python (check READ.ME for instructions)
 - presumes user has previous exposure to AWS, Docker, and GBDX APIs concepts (workflow, tasks, etc..)

 ## (diagram of platform architecture)